shunyeungting/CMPT496/README.md

 Course Evaluation and Feedback:
-May 14(10%)  review literature pertinent to Apples to Apples and word matching games June 28 (10%)  gather the necessary information to model  different kinds of judges June 18( 15%) initial proposal of a strong playing agent  which can adjust its playing strategy according to the judges “performance”
+May 14(10%)  review literature pertinent to Apples to Apples and word matching games May 28 (10%)  gather the necessary information to model  different kinds of judges June 18( 15%) initial proposal of a strong playing agent  which can adjust its playing strategy according to the judges “performance”
 July 2 (10%) submission of an improved and highly tunned agent July 16 (10%)  record and analyze the performance of the agent